Dynatrace-Adam-Gardner/Dynatrace-Plugin-Development-Ansible/README.md

 - Visit https://***.live.dynatrace.com/#settings/monitoredtechnologies/addextension/addlocal
 - Open chrome dev tools and look for the `ruxitSdkDownloadPath` endpoint
 - Copy the `sdkDownloadPath` value eg. `installer/plugin_sdk/Unknown/1.153.218.20180918-135116/***`

+`install_demo_data` does the following:
+- Installs Apache and PHP
+- Creates an index.php page which shows a JSON document and a random number
+- Drops the plugin files which pulls the random number once per minute and charts the results in Dynatrace
+- Builds and uploads the plugin files to the tenant

+`plugin_token` is the specialised plugin development token found at `https://***.live.dynatrace.com/#settings/monitoredtechnologies/customextensions`

 Example Playbook